ericspod/EidolonLibs/README.md

 Typically this is all that is necessary, although in some cases the **setup.py** file may need to be changed to use **setuptools**.

+## IRTK

+The **IRTK** directory contains the executables for Windows, Linux, and OSX which Eidolon currently uses from the Image Regitration Toolkit (https://github.com/BioMedIA/IRTK).
+Building instructions are found on the project's repository so there's no need to reproduce them here.
+Soon these will be replaced with those from MIRTK (https://github.com/BioMedIA/MIRTK) which is the successor project, so this directory will shortly be replaced or become legacy.

 ## Building Platform Directories

 ### win64_mingw